-The first version is a "Single User" Illustrated Edition Microsoft Word Compatible E-Book which contains all of George Beker's original classic robot illustrations plus a few new Bot Illustrations.
+The "Single User" Illustrated Edition Microsoft Word Compatible E-Book which contains all of George Beker's original classic robot illustrations plus a few new Bot Illustrations.
 George Beker came out of retirement for this one and even added comments to each of his iconic illustrations.
 We should note that David Ahl & George Beker's royalties from the sale of this Special Edition Illustrated E-Book are going to charity.
 This is NOT a Kindle or Nook eBook formated eBook.
 It is Microsoft Word based E-Book that supports full "cut and paste" capability so you don't have to re-type all the source code back into Microsoft Small Basic.
 We also provide you the actual .sb source code files in a compressed .zip file too.
-The only difference between the non-illustrated Educational Edition and the Illustrated Edition E-Books is the inclusion of George's Beker's iconic robot illustrations in the $22.50 Single User Illustrated Edition.
 George's iconic robots still make me smile when I look at them.

-Both Basic Computer Games: Small Basic Edition E-Books are being published with special permission from David H. Ahl and George Beker.
+The Basic Computer Games: Small Basic Edition E-Book is being published with special permission from David H. Ahl and George Beker.
 Both downloadable E-Books include the completed .sb source code projects in a separate directory so you don't have to re-type any of the Small Basic source code yourself, if you don't want to.
-Both versions include an updated 2010 Forward by David H. Ahl that reflects on the last 30 years of computer gaming since he wrote his original Book Forward over 30 years ago.
-Both include the original "GOTO" subroutines for your nostalgic programming enjoyment.
+It includes an updated 2010 Forward by David H. Ahl where he reflects on the last 30 years of computer gaming since he wrote his original Book Forward over 30 years ago.
+It also includes all the original "GOTO" subroutines for your nostalgic programming enjoyment.
 To read an interesting debate on why GOTO is still used in Microsoft Small Basic click on this article written by the author of Microsoft Small Basic

 The 'BOT FOLIO is available in either MS Word 2007 or PDF format.
 Click on the 'BOT FOLIO "Add to Cart" Button on the left to order.
 To visit George Beker's personal website, click here.

-This Non-Illustrated Edition Basic Computer Games: Small Basic Tutorial 3-Pack includes our Beginning Microsoft Small Basic Programming Tutorial, Programming Kid Games with Microsoft Small Basic, and the Non-Illustrated Programming Version of the BASIC Computer Games - Small Basic Edition E-Tutorial all for $69.95.
+We also sell a Non-Illustrated Basic Computer Games - Small Basic Tutorial 3-Pack without George Beker's Bot Illustrations.
+This Non-Illustrated Edition Basic Computer Games: Small Basic Tutorial 3-Pack includes our Beginning Microsoft Small Basic Programming Tutorial, Programming Kid Games with Microsoft Small Basic, and the Non-Illustrated Programming Version of the BASIC Computer Games - Small Basic Edition E-Tutorial all for $59.95.
 That is a huge savings over the combined list price of each tutorial if you purchased them seperately.
 This 3-Pack is designed for folks who have not programmed in Microsoft Small Basic before.

 ORDERING AND DELIVERY OPTIONS